 - Ri is the returns of each consecutive year

 - Pi is the probability of those returns occurring in any given year.

 An expected rate of return is a percentage return on an asset any investor predicts will happen on average.
 That is if an investor buys a stock, they expect to see a certain return the next year on average.
 What the actual return is my vary, but on average it should be close to the expected rate of return.

 Expected Rate of Return Example

 The expected rate of return is calculated using the formula above.
 In short, it’s the sum of the average return rate and their probabilities over a given number of years.
 For example, let’s say there are 2 years we are analyzing.
-One year it returns 5%, at a 75% probability, and the next it earns 6% at a 80% probability.
+One year it returns 5%, at a 75% probability, and the next it earns 6% at an 80% probability.
 The expected return rate would be 5%*35% + 6% * 25% = .0325 = 3.25%.

-An expected rate of return is a measure of the expected return rate of an investment given a set of yearly returns and probability of achieving those returns.
+An expected rate of return is a measure of the expected return rate of an investment given a set of yearly returns and the probability of achieving those returns.